BilgehanBiricik/Single-Cycle-MIPS/README.md

 # Single Cycle MIPS Implementation with VHDL
-Single Cycle MIPS implementations using Xilinx ISE Design Suite 14.7 with VHDL.
+Single Cycle MIPS implementation using Xilinx ISE Design Suite 14.7 with VHDL.

 ## Design
 The datapath that is used for as a reference in this project.